Arif-TheHuman/Assignment-3-Application/README.md

+Table of Contents:
+- From downloading file to phone:
+- From phone on what to do for usb bugging
+- Steps to making the application
+- Step 1: First of all you'd want to go into inspect element and choose iphone 14 or for better go for responsive and have it 643 x 1311

+From downloading file to phone:
+1. Download the whole files here then put it on the android studio
+2. Then go to command prompt and go to the files path and which is 3pages
+3. Type ionic capacitor copy android and then ionic capacitor run android

 From phone on what to do for usb bugging
 1. Make sure to turn on developer options
 2. Turn on USB Debugging